Login Page - Create Account

 The possible choices are:

-• Alert Disabled: The setting means that the Alert functionality for the Sheet formula column is completely disabled and there will be no alert sound, no email alert message, and no message added to the Window >> Alerts Manager >> Alerts Log.
+• Alert Disabled: The setting means that the Alert functionality for the Sheet formula column is completely disabled and there will be no alert sound, and no message added to the Window >> Alert Manager >> Log.

-• No Alert Sound: This setting means that an alert sound will not be played and an alert email message will not be sent, but there will still be a message added to the Window >> Alerts Manager >> Alerts Log when the formula at row 3 in the formula column becomes TRUE.
+• No Alert Sound: This setting means that an alert sound will not be played, but there will still be a message added to the Window >> Alert Manager >> Log when the formula at row 3 in the formula column becomes TRUE.

-• Alert 1-150: This setting means that an alert sound will be played, an alert email message can be sent and there will be a message added to the Window >> Alerts Manager >> Alerts Log when the formula at row 3 in the formula column becomes TRUE.
+• Alert 1-150: Using one of these settings means that an alert sound will be played, and there will be a message added to the Window >> Alert Manager >> Log when the formula at row 3 in the formula column becomes TRUE.
+Additional configuration can be done for the selected Alert Number.
+Refer to Alert Sound Settings.

 Note: The Alert Number setting in the Simple Alert settings in the Study Settings window is not relevant when using the Spreadsheet System/Alert and the Spreadsheet System for Trading studies.